pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	select tidb_version();

-In addition to connecting to TiDB within the Kubernetes cluster, you can also establish a tunnel between an individual pod and your Cloud Shell.
-This is recommended only for debugging purposes, because the tunnel will not automatically be transferred if `demo-tidb-0` fails, or your Cloud Shell restarts.
+In addition to connecting to TiDB within the Kubernetes cluster, you can also establish a tunnel between the TiDB service and your Cloud Shell.
+This is recommended only for debugging purposes, because the tunnel will not automatically be transferred if your Cloud Shell restarts.
 To establish a tunnel:

 	kubectl -n tidb port-forward svc/demo-tidb 4000:4000 &